 Scroll to Continue

 While Kauai is famous for its dramatic cliffs, canyons and rainforests, it’s also home to some of Hawaii’s most picturesque beaches.
-The island is surrounded by 50 miles of shimmering white-sand coast where you can enjoy jaw-droppingly beautiful unspoiled views and a low-key atmosphere away from the crowds.
+The island is surrounded by 50 miles of shimmering white-sand coast where you can enjoy jaw-droppingly beautiful unspoiled views.
 Find activities for both daring and more relaxed travelers, from surfing Hanalei Bay’s waves in the North Shore to spotting whales and sea turtles at Poipu Beach Park in the south.

 North Shore Beaches

 Anini Beach Park features miles of white sandy beach protected by a huge coral reef.
 The quiet lagoon and tranquil waters are perfect for beginning snorkelers and windsurfers.
-If you’re up for roughing it a bit, try camping at the park.
 Facilities are available, but there are no lifeguards.

 Kee Beach is located at the end of Highway 560.
-The reefs here make for great shoreline snorkeling on calm days, or you can just take in the gorgeous view of Napali coast while you sunbathe.
+The reefs here make for great shoreline snorkeling on calm days, or you might be able to grab some glimpses of the Napali Coast while you sunbathe.
 Kee Beach is also where you’ll find the trailhead for the Napali Coast’s Kalalau Trail.
 Lifeguards are on duty.